• Skip to primary navigation

 Check out how to make Oreo waffles with these simple step-by-step instructions:

-Whisk together the flour, baking powder, salt, cinnamon, and Oreo cookie crumbs in a large bowl.
+Add flour, baking powder, salt, cinnamon and Oreo cookie crumbs to a large mixing bowl.

 Scoop your batter into a preheated waffle maker in the amount requested by the manufacturer (usually ¼ cup-¾ cup of batter).